ljoonal/CVR-Plugins/README.md

 A library plugin for other plugins to use.
 Mainly supposed to help making mods more wholesome easily, leading to less code repeat & complex code needing to be implemented only once.

-You really should write the source code to see all the available ways to use it, but the basics are as follows:
+You really should read the source code to see all the available ways to use it, but the basics are as follows:

 ```csharp
 void Awake() {